maidsafe-archive/safe-build-infrastructure/README.md

 When you're finished, you can tear the environment down by running `make clean-jenkins-dev-aws`.

-### AWS Production Provision
+#### Production Infrastructure

 Our production infrastructure for Jenkins runs in its own VPC, with a public subnet containing the Jenkins master and a Bastion host, and a private subnet containing the slaves.
+We also have our internal macOS slave connected to the environment via a [WireGuard](https://www.wireguard.com/) VPN connection.
 Producing this environment is a semi-automated process with 2 parts: the infrastructure is created, then we SSH to the Bastion host to provision the machines.

-#### Setup Prerequisites

-On your development host:

-* Install [Terraform](https://www.terraform.io/) on your distribution.
-Terraform is distributed as a single binary file, so you can either just extract it to somewhere on PATH, or put it somewhere and then symlink it to a location on PATH.
-* Terraform needs to connect to AWS, so you need to supply your keys:
-  - `export AWS_ACCESS_KEY_ID=<your access key id>`
-  - `export AWS_SECRET_ACCESS_KEY=<your secret access key>`
-* Save [ec2.ini](https://github.com/ansible/ansible/blob/devel/contrib/inventory/ec2.ini) at `/etc/ansible/ec2.ini`.
-* Get a copy of the Ansible SSH key from someone in QA and save to `~/.ssh/ansible`, then run `chmod 0400 ~/.ssh/ansible`.
-* Get a copy of the `jenkins_env` SSH key from someone in QA and save this to `~/.ssh/jenkins_env_key`, then run `chmod 0400 ~/.ssh/jenkins_env_key`.

-#### Creating the Infrastructure
+##### Creating the Infrastructure

 We can now bring up the infrastructure by running `make env-jenkins-prod-aws`.
 You will be prompted to supply your AWS keys and the vault password, which will be copied to the Bastion host for convenience.

 After the infrastructure is created with Terraform, the Bastion host will be provisioned with Ansible.
 Before that 2nd step occurs, there's a sleep for 2 minutes to allow a yum update to complete (this is initiated with a user data script when the instance launches).
 When this target finishes we then need to SSH into the Bastion host and provision the created infrastructure.
 For convenience, the SSH command to access the Bastion will be printed to the console.

-#### Provisioning the Infrastructure
+##### Provisioning the Infrastructure

 Among other things, the provisioning for the Bastion cloned this repository and changed the branch for convenience.
 It also created a virtualenv with Ansible and other Python libraries that are necessary for provisioning our machines.